Nasdanika-Templates/drawio-site/README.md

 ### Executable diagrams

 You may make the diagrams executable.
-TODO - links to demos
+Details and demos are coming soon.

+#### Scripted processors

 #### Dynamic proxy